'Lockdown saved me from life on the streets'

 Video

-Simon had been sleeping rough in shop doorways in Manchester for three years when the coronavirus pandemic reached the UK.
+Simon had been sleeping rough in shop doorways for three years when coronavirus reached the UK.

-After the government released emergency funding to get people sleeping rough off the streets during lockdown, Simon was offered an en suite room at the Holiday Inn.

-He says the opportunity has given him a chance to get off the streets for good.

 -